nmehra/awstraining/README.md

 1. Select source as: anywhere.
 ## Connect to the RDS instance using mysql client from your ec2 instance.
 1. SSH into your EC2 instance created.
-1. Run the following script to install mysql client: yum install mysql
+1. Run the following script to install mysql client: sudo yum install mysql
 1. Execute the following command to connect to your db instance: mysql -u admin  -h \<rds server instance\> -p
 1. Provide the password given.
 1. the sql prompt should be shown.

 ## Create tables by running the scripts
+1. Open createtable.sql from https://drive.google.com/drive/folders/0B9HYjqo3Gh2KSmE5RFFyNHdiYTQ
-1. Click open sql script: createtable.sql and execute it on sql prompt to create the required tables.
+1. Execute it on sql prompt to create the required tables.

 ## Connect application with rds instance
 1. Stop server on the terminal if its already running.
-1. Open ~/awstraining-master/backbone-app/server/upload.js and uncomment line 3.
+1. Type: vi ~/awstraining-master/backbone-app/server/person.js and uncomment line 1.
+1. Type: vi ~/awstraining-master/backbone-app/server/connection.js and edit the host variable to be the name of the RDS instance created for e.g. my-test-db1.cajocrvonnlr.us-east-2.rds.amazonaws.com.
+1. Ensure that the other like the username and password are also the same as you provided.
+1. Navigate to cd ~/awstraining-master/backbone-app/
-1. restart server by typing: node index.js
+1. restart server by typing: node index.js &
 1. navigate in your local browser to http://\<public ip:3001\>/person.
-1. Add a person by giving details and choosing an image path.
+1. Add a person by giving details.
-1. Observe the details of the person entered are shown below.
+1. Observe the network call in the inspect window.
-1. Open workbench and try to see if the details entered have been created.
-1. Open S3 page to see if the image uploaded is there.
+1. Open sql prompt to see the record of the person created are shown.